West Auckland homicide investigation launched after man found dead in Swanson home - NZ Herald

 A homicide investigation has been launched after a man was found dead at a West Auckland property over the weekend.

-A man, 65, died at a house on Candia Rd, Swanson on Saturday morning.
+The man, 65, died at a house on Candia Rd, Swanson on Saturday morning around 10.30am.

 Police initially said the death was being treated as unexplained, but today confirmed a homicide investigation has been launched.

-A man has been arrested.
-The 35-year-old has been charged with assault and is expected to appear in Waitākere District Court today.
+A man has been arrested in relation to the death.
+The 31-year-old has been charged with assault and is expected to appear in Waitākere District Court today.

 AdvertisementAdvertise with NZME.